Undiscovered Path Home Undiscovered Path Home

 This neighborhood has more hip areas as well as industrial and more up-and-coming spots.
 It’s a totally different way to experience Prague, and it’s especially interesting to stay here if you’ve already spent some time in Prague beforehand.

-Picking a Prague neighborhood for your trip
+Picking a Prague Neighborhood for your Trip

 When deciding on a neighborhood, consider what you want out of your trip.
 Are affordable accommodations important to you?
 Would you prefer to be within walking distance of major sights?
 Do you want to stay in a locals-only neighborhood?
 Consider what you want out of your trip, and then decide on the neighborhood!